MicrosoftDocs/memdocs/memdocs/intune/user-help/send-errors-macos.md

 Get help or report a problem with the Company Portal app.
 Company Portal provides you with an email template and helps you upload and share diagnostic details.
 You can share diagnostic details with both your support person and Microsoft app developers.

 ## Get help from support
 For troubleshooting and support, report the problem to your support person.
-Reproduce the problem if you can and then follow these steps when you receive the error message:
+Reproduce the problem, if you can, and then complete these steps.
 1. In the Company Portal app, go to the menu bar and select the **Help** menu > **Save Diagnostic Report**.
 2. Choose a location to save the file.
 3. Open your email app and attach the diagnostics file to a new email.